In this review, I take an in-depth look at the X-Carve CNC from Inventables.

 The spindle lets you operate the CNC for a much longer time without heating up and also provides much more power.

-Overall the X-Carve Pro is a good well built machine and comes with a one year formal warranty for it.
+Overall the X-Carve Pro is a good well-built machine and comes with a one-year formal warranty.

-While the X-Carve was at a good price point for hobbyists, the X-Carve Pro is at the price point of small businesses looking for quick production work.
+While the X-Carve was at a good price point for hobbyists, the X-Carve Pro is at the price point for small businesses looking for quick production work.

 The main alternatives to the X-Carve Pro are the Avid CNC machines (formerly CNC Router parts).

-At around the price of the X-Carve Pro, you can get a 4' x 8' CRP4896 from Avid CNC which has a great reputation among small businesses for its reliability.
+At around the price of the X-Carve Pro, you can get a 4x8 PRO4896 from Avid CNC which has a great reputation among small businesses for its reliability.

 Frequently Asked Questions (FAQ): X-Carve